Soluto/flowz/README.md

 ```

 ## Why the name Seffi?
-We give names to our open source projects according to our office dogs names.
+We name our open source projects after our office dogs.
-Seffi is one of our favorite dogs so we decided that it deserves an open source project.
+Seffi is one of our favorite dogs so we decided that she deserves an open source project.

 For more open sourced dogs, see: